Richard Lovelady: Kansas City Royals

 Lovelady was promoted to the majors for the first time on April 9, 2019.
 He made his major league debut against the Seattle Mariners that evening, recording two strikeouts in one inning of relief.
 Lovelady made 1 appearance for the Royals in 2020, giving up one run over one inning pitched.

 In 20 appearances for the Royals in 2021, Lovelady recorded a 3.48 ERA in 20 appearances for the team.
 On September 30, 2021, Lovelady underwent Tommy John surgery, which wiped him out for the entire 2022 season.
 On November 30, Lovelady was non-tendered by the Royals, making him a free agent.
 He was re-signed by the Royals the next day on a minor league contract.
-He had his contract selected to protect him from the 2023 rule 5 draft.